John Warner White: Ordnance

 White's crew carried bombs on internal racks inside the plane in the bomb bay.
-There might be ten 250 pound bombs(110kg) or twelve 300 pound bombs(140kg).
+There might be ten 250 pound bombs(110 kg) or twelve 300 pound bombs(140 kg).
 Additionally there were racks on the wings such that each wing could carry four bombs.
 The army ordnance company handled the bombs and the loading of them.
 Intelligence personnel would make the decision with headquarters as to what and where each mission would be.
 This information was passed to Ordnance personnel, who would load the bombs.

 White's perch in the front bubble of the bomber featured a .50 caliber machine gun which he never needed to use probably because the bombers were protected by fighter escorts.
 In the invasion of Sicily, for example, the B–25s would take off from North Africa, and fly over Malta where RAF Spitfires would come up and form a box pattern above the bombers.
 American P–40s would fly laterally at the bomber's exact altitude.